jochenjonc/blog-component-state/README.md

 Another downside is the bundle size of ShareReplay.
 But it will be used anyway somewhere in our architecture, so it's a general downside.

-# Sharing references (SHOULD NOT BE SOLVE BY COMPONENT STATE)
+# Sharing references (will not be solved by component-state)

-Let me front off explain that this section is here specifically to explain why this problem **should not be part of the components state-management**.
+Let me front off explain that this section is specifically here to explain why this problem **should not be part of the components state-management**.

 To start this section let's discuss the components implementation details first.